Summary

 This proposal explicitly aims to:

-Increase borrower demand while ensuring lender yields remain competitive, preventing this negative feedback loop from materializing
+Increase borrower demand while ensuring lender yields remain competitive

 Why This Matters